AranavMahalpure/t/README.markdown

 **That's the problem.**

-It's easy to say "I'll just organize my todo list a bit" and spend 15 minutes tagging your tasks.
+It's easy to say, 'I'll just organize my todo list a bit,' and spend 15 minutes tagging your tasks.
 In those 15 minutes you probably could have *finished* a couple of them.

 `t` was inspired by [j][].
 It's simple, messy, has almost no features, and is